A timeline of WWI, the first global conflict

 Nov.
 19, 1919: US Senate does not ratify Treaty of Versailles

-President Woodrow Wilson was an influential designer of the peace agreement signed in Versailles in June of 2019, but the United States Congress refused to ratify the treaty, marking a first for the Senate in rejecting a peace agreement.
+President Wilson was an influential designer of the peace agreement signed in Versailles in June 1919, but the United States Congress refused to ratify the treaty, marking a first for the Senate in rejecting a peace agreement.
 Henry Cabot Lodge, the Senate majority leader, expressed concerns that there would be a loss of power in the United States in agreeing to ratify the treaty and joining the League of Nations.

 Jan.
 10, 1920: Treaty of Versailles takes effect